-Honestly, I've tried everything!
+Honestly, I tried them all!
 I did not want to use an external application to read RSS feeds!
 I thought (and I changed my mind) that having a browser open already was uncomfortable bind to a different application.

-Abandonment IE7 (finally!) and I promote good FireFox as the default browser (it was really now).
+Abandonment IE7 (finally!) and I promote good FireFox as your default browser (it was really now).
 Then install Sage , an extension for FireFox .
 Simple ...
 Maybe too!
 Let's just say "limited".
-However, today, I downloaded FeedReader , version 3.12, one of the most well-known, at least taking a look around the Web Fantastic!
-A new world really.
-Stumble this player also, again for Windows, FreeDeamon , I did very well ... though in some ways I prefer FeedReader .
+However, today, I downloaded FeedReader , version 3.12 one of the most well-known, at least taking a look around the Web Fantastic!
+A new world indeed.
+Stumble this player also, again for Windows, FreeDeamon , in my opinion very well done ... though in some ways I prefer FeedReader .

 In principle, when you insert an image into an HTML document should be used to its original size.
 However, the TAG

-IMG allows you to force the width (width) and height (height) of any image, Independently from the original size.
-This scaling is done - of course - from the browser.
+IMG allows you to force the width (width) and height (height) of any image, Independently of its original size.
+This scaling is done - of course - by the browser.

-Use the original size of an image is a good thing, although in some cases involves a double work for the web designer and / or dynamic engines (for example CMS or graphics manipulation libraries) on the Web Server.
+Use the size of an image orginali is a good thing, although in some cases leads to duplication of effort for Web Designer and / or dynamic engines (eg CMS or graphics manipulation libraries) on the Web Server.
 A classic slide show, for example, usually show previews or thumbnail (reduced size images) show that if you select the original image larger.

-A consideration, but obviously underestimated, while developing applications in Adobe Flash: the difference between the Player is used for testing within the IDE Flash and the object (ActiveX or EMBED) used by our browser.
-Who owns the version "Macromedia" Flash MX (version 8 to speak, but this speech actually applies to any version of Flash ...) when developing a movie and try it then runs within the IDE Flash Player linked to the development package.
+One consideration, obvious but overlooked during application development in Adobe Flash: the difference between the player used for testing within the IDE Flash and the object (ActiveX or EMBED) used by our browser.
+Who has the version "Macromedia" Flash MX (version 8 so to speak, but this speech actually applies to any version of Flash ...) when developing a movie and try it within the IDE sends Flash Player tied to the running development package.
 Then when you publish your movie on the net and it has been "testing" with the Flash Player browser you may experience some - substantial - differences!